hoafaloaf/seqparse/README.md

 ## TODO

+1. *feature/output-file-size*: Fix timezone issue causing `seqls`'s
+   long-format option test to fail (epoch time resolves differently on the travis-ci server than it does locally).
 1. *feature/output-file-size*: Figure out an efficient way to track singleton file size.
 1. *feature/output-file-size*: Create mechanism on the `FrameSequence` class